tursodatabase/turso-docs/reference/client-access/rust-sdk.md

 ---
-description: Technical reference for the libSQL TypeScript & JavaScript client libraries used to access Turso databases, including sample code.
+description: Technical reference for the libSQL Rust client library used to access Turso databases, including sample code.
 keywords:
   - turso
   - libsql